revaturelabs/interviewquestions/Angular.md

 ---

-42. What is a component?
+41. What is a component?

 <details><summary><b>Show Answer</b></summary>

  <blockquote>

+Components are building blocks of Angular applications.

+A component consists of:
+1. An HTML template.
+2. A CSS selector.
+3. Optional CSS Styles applied to the template
+4. A TypeScript class that defines the behaviour of the component.

   </blockquote>
 </details>

 ---

-43. What services have you used?
+42. What services have you used?

 <details><summary><b>Show Answer</b></summary>

  <blockquote>

+ Few Services in Angular:

+1. **HttpClient:** used to make HTTP requests to a server.
+2. **ActivatedRoute:** used to access information about the currently activated route.
+3. **Router:** used to navigate between different routes in the application.
+4. **EventEmitter:** used to emit and listen to custom events.
+5. **AuthService:** used to handle authentication and authorization in the application.

   </blockquote>
 </details>

 ---

-44. Differences between Angular and AngularJS?
+43. Differences between Angular and AngularJS?

 <details><summary><b>Show Answer</b></summary>